yclin1209/AcmeLaneDetectionModule/readme.md

 $ doxywizard

 ```
 It will open gui version.
-On the top of the gui window, It will required a working directory.
+On the top of the gui window, It will require a working directory.
 Set the directory.
-Give the source folder path and check the recursive checkbox.
-Give target directory to save the documentations files.
+Give the source folder path as the repository folder and check the recursive checkbox.
+Give target directory where you want to save the documentations files.

 ## License